Trang An Gate at Ninh Binh City

 Trang An Gate in Ninh Binh City

-Ninh Bình City is at the confluence of three important tributaries of the Red River: the Van River, the Hoang Long River, and the Day River.
-These three rivers have provided important trade routes since time immemorial and the reason the city grew to an important regional trade and transport hub.
+Ninh Bình City is on the confluence of three important tributaries of the Red River: the Van, the Hoang Long and the Day Rivers.
+These three waterways have provided important trade routes since time immemorial and a big part of the reason the city grew to such an important transport hub.

 A modern and dynamic metropolis with a population of 200,000, Ninh Binh City is located 93 kilometers south of Hanoi.
-The capital of the Province of the same name, it is the current administrative center and retail hub of a this famous region.
-Cherished as “a sacred place with extraordinary people”, Ninh Binh has always been at the forefront of Vietnam’s long and industrious past.
+The capital of the Province of the same name, TP Ninh Binh is the current administrative center for this famous region.
+Cherished as “a sacred place with extraordinary people”, Ninh Binh has always been at the forefront of Vietnam’s long and illustrious past.

-With its adjacent ancient buildings and stunning scenery, Ninh Binh City now services the booming tourist industry that has sprung up around the Tam Coc-Trang An-Van Long historical and environmental protection areas.
-As the main administration area for the province, Ninh Binh City provides a diverse range of health, government, transport and accommodation services.
-It is also the place where most visitors will first arrive.
+With its adjacent ancient buildings and stunning scenery, Ninh Binh City now services the booming tourist industry that has sprung up around the Tam CocTrang AnVan Long historical and environmental protection areas.
+Ninh Binh City also provides a diverse range of health, government, shopping and accommodation services.
+As the regional transport hub, it is also the place where most travellers will first arrive.

 Transportation Hub